International Road Policing Alliance (IRPA)

 - Chief Steven Casstevens (USA), IACP Past President and Police Chief of Buffalo Grove, Illinois

 - Trevor Hall, Managing Director, Road Safety Support (UK) and former police officer

-- Danny Sharp, Chair, IACP Highway Safety Committee (USA) Retired police chief, Oro Valley, Arizona
+- Danny Sharp, Retired Police Chief, Oro Valley, Arizona

 The IRPA has held meetings as part of the IACP 2021 Annual Conference as well as special sessions in 2021, affiliated with the IACP Roadway Safety Committee, and a session during IACP’s 2022 Impaired Driving and Traffic Safety Conference.

 IRPA will offer information on upcoming global events in the field of safe mobility and road safety, events facilitated both by IACP and outside partner organizations.

 IRPA also plans to facilitate regional conferences and events to allow for in-person peer-to-peer learning opportunities at the senior command level.

 To get notified of upcoming IRPA activities and events, please email email@example.com.